The triangular theorem of eight and representation by quadratic polynomials: Introduction

 \section{Introduction}

 In 1638 Fermat claimed that every number is a sum of at most three triangular numbers, four square numbers, and in general $k$ polygonal numbers of order $k$.
-Here the $n$-th polygonal number of order $k$ is $\frac{(k-2)n^2-(k-4)n}{2}$, so the $n$-th triangular number is $T_n:=\frac{n(n+1)}{2}$, where we include $T_0=0$ for simplicity.
-For a more complete history of related questions about sums of figurate numbers and some new results, see Duke's survey paper \cite{Duke3}.
+The $n$-th polygonal number of order $k$ is $\frac{(k-2)n^2-(k-4)n}{2}$, so the $n$-th triangular number is $T_n:=\frac{n(n+1)}{2}$, where we include $T_0=0$ for simplicity.
 The claim for four squares was shown by Lagrange. \begin{theorem*}[Lagrange, 1770] Every positive integer is the sum of four squares. \end{theorem*}

 Gauss wrote ``$\text{Eureka, }\triangle+\triangle+\triangle=n$'' in his mathematical diary on July 10, 1796. \begin{theorem*}[Gauss, 1796] Every positive integer is the sum of three triangular numbers. \end{theorem*}